caleorourke/orange/planning.md

 ### Risks

 _Some people really do search for reasons to block a project like there's some reward for it_.
-However, the {{site.github.title}} discourages the kinds of ceremonial brainstorming sessions where everyone discusses every possible risks before work can start.
+However, Orange discourages the kinds of ceremonial brainstorming sessions where everyone discusses every possible risks before work can start.
 Instead, with a more adaptive approach, you should:

 * Monitor activity regularly throughout the release
 * Ask about potential risks when you sync with your team